Gamerlots/USACO/README.md

 ## Important Notice

-This portfolio is not fully setup.
-The sample inputs, sample outputs, and comments will have to be added.
+This portfolio is not fully set up.
 Also, this README will expand as I add on to the files.

 ## Questions Solved
+• Angry Cows